jedfoster/Readmore.js/README.md

 * `element`: the block that has just been processed
 * `collapsable`: Boolean; `false` means the block was shorter than the specified minimum `collapsedHeight`--the block will not have a "Read more" link

+The `moreLink` and `lessLink` options can also use a callback to dynamically generate the link text.
+These callbacks receive the `element` argument.

 #### Callback example:

 Here's an example of how you could use the `afterToggle` callback to scroll back to the top of a block when the "Close" link is clicked.